 Portainer is a lightweight management UI which allows you to easily manage your Docker host or Swarm cluster.
 Portainer is meant to be as simple to deploy as it is to use.
 It consists of a single container that can run on any Docker engine (Docker for Linux, Docker for Synology DSM and Docker for Windows are all supported).
 Portainer allows you to manage your Docker stacks, containers, images, volumes, networks and more!
 It is compatible with the standalone Docker engine and with Docker Swarm.
 In this step by step guide I will show you how to install Portainer on your Synology NAS using Docker.
+This guide works perfectly for the latest Portainer 2.0 CE release.

 Install Docker via Synology “Package Center”.